What is CBD (Cannabidiol)?

 Cannabidiol (CBD) is a naturally occurring cannabinoid constituent of cannabis.
 It was discovered in 1940 and initially thought not to be pharmaceutically active.
 It is one of at least 113 cannabinoids identified in hemp plants, accounting for up to 40% of the plant’s extract.

-Cannabidiol can be taken in multiple different ways, including being inhaled of cannabis smoke/vapor as an aerosol spray into the cheek and mouth.
+The endocannabinoid system can be stimulated by the use of CBD, a cannabinoid produced by the hemp plant.
+As such, CBD could be used to influence major hormones including insulin, cortisol and melatonin, so is increasingly being cited as a natural treatment option for hormone problems.
+CBD is widely used and can be consumed in many different ways, including being inhaled of cannabis smoke/vapor as an aerosol spray into the cheek and mouth.
 It may be supplied as an oil containing only CBD as the active ingredient (no added THC or terpenes), a full-plant CBD-dominant hemp extract oil, capsules, dried cannabis, or as a prescription liquid solution

 All of our CBD products are derived from hemp, and can also be referred to as CBD Rich Hemp Oil, Hemp-Derived CBD oil, or CBD-Rich Cannabis oil.
 However, CBD oil from the Hemp Nurse is different from hemp seed oil and organic hemp oil, as these are derived from hemp seeds (not the resin) and do not contain cannabidiol.